 Filling out a recreation pass to hike West Fork Foss Lakes Trail

-Additionally, overnight camping along the trail requires a permit.
+Overnight camping along the trail requires a backcountry permit.
 These permits are self-issued for day AND overnight use.
 These permits are obtained at the trailheads.
-When you get to the trailhead, there will be a box full of self-issued permits.
-Fill out both the top and bottom portion.
-You will attach the top portion to your backpack, and you will deposit the bottom into the box.
+When you get to the trailhead, you’ll find a box full of self-issued permits.
+Fill out both the top and bottom portions.
+You will attach the top portion to your backpack and deposit the bottom into the box.
 Make sure you have a pen!
 We needed to borrow one from a fellow backpacker since there wasn’t one in the box.

 For more information, you can contact the Skykomish Ranger District office.